-- Are not a lawful permanent resident of the United States. - Renounce your United States citizenship. - Are wanted or under indictment for certain felonies. - Have a conviction in military or civilian court for certain felonies. - Have been adjudicated as a mental defective or committed to a mental institution. - Are considered to pose a security threat as determined by the Transportation Security Administration.
+Are not a lawful permanent resident of the United States.

+Renounce your United States citizenship.

+Are wanted or under indictment for certain felonies.

+Have a conviction in military or civilian court for certain felonies.

+Have been adjudicated as a mental defective or committed to a mental institution.

+Are considered to pose a security threat as determined by the Transportation Security Administration.

-Section 1 - Introduction Version: July 2014 The background check procedures vary from jurisdiction to jurisdiction.
-The Arizona Motor Vehicle Division will provide you with all the information you need to complete the required TSA background check procedures.
+The background check procedures vary from jurisdiction to jurisdiction.
+Your licensing agency will provide you with all the information you need to complete the required TSA background check procedures.